 Hot chocolate.
 Ice skating.
 Twinkling lights.
 Doesn’t this all sound like the makings of a perfect winter weekend?
 If you agree, look no further than Reno Tahoe to plan the ultimate outing in a true winter wonderland.

-Fuel up with a warm and comforting bowl of delicious soup.
-Keep Jack Frost’s icy fingers at bay with tasty options from one of Reno’s many favorite restaurants.
-If you’re craving a traditional favorite such as French onion, then Wild River Grille might be the perfect lunch spot for you, or try a healthy twist on beloved broccoli cheddar at Great Full Gardens.
+Keep Jack Frost’s icy fingers at bay with tasty soup options from one of Reno’s many favorite restaurants.
+Fuel up with a warm and comforting bowl of delicious homemade soup from MidTown favorite, SÜP!
+If you’re craving a traditional staple such as French onion, then Wild River Grille might be the perfect lunch spot for you.
+Looking for something lighter?
+Try a healthy twist on beloved broccoli cheddar at Great Full Gardens.

 Done shredding the slopes?
 The fun doesn’t stop there – after all Reno is a 24-hour town and winter doesn’t put a damper on the after-hours fun.
 The famous Reno Santa Pub Crawl in December draws a serious crowd to downtown.
 Don your best Old Saint Nick attire and join thousands of festive revelers on the streets for a night you won’t soon forget.

 If you’re seeking something in a warmer setting, there is no shortage of music, comedy and other live performances happening during the winter months.
-Take in a Broadway musical at the Pioneer Center for Performing Arts.
-Dance your pants off at a concert at Reno Events Center, Cargo Concert Hall or one of the many casino theaters.
+Take in the breathtaking musical The King and I at the Pioneer Center for Performing Arts.
+Dance your pants off at LEX Nightclub with performers like G-Eazy and T-Pain.
+Sing your heart out at concert with musical icons Journey, Kenny Loggins, Dierks Bentley and Tim McGraw at Reno Events Center, Cargo Concert Hall or one of the many casino theaters.
 Laugh along with world-class comedians at venues large and small.

 Frosty Outdoor Fun

 Reno Tahoe is synonymous with world-class skiing, making a trip up the mountain a no-brainer for your winter weekend agenda.
-Several storms have delivered fresh snow to Lake Tahoe ski resorts so skiers and snowboarders can rejoice in a day spent cruising down the mountain.
 To make your trip even more convenient, a number of shuttles are available to and from many ski areas.

 Sliding down a hill in the snow doesn’t have to be done on skis or a snowboard.
 Embrace your inner child and check out one of the many local sledding and tubing areas.
 Boreal Mountain’s Playland Tubing offers guests the fun of tubing, with less effort by providing tubes, groomed runs and a magic carpet to take tubers back up the hill.
 You can also sail down Heavenly’s 500-foot long tubing hill that has been named the #1 Tubing Hill in America.
 For those interested in exploring sledding hills on their own, Spooner Summit, Tahoe Meadows and Galena Creek Park are a few popular and easily-accessible areas.
 For an exhilarating way to get outdoors in Winter, Reno Tahoe has a network of groomed trails perfect for cross-country skiing.